mmb-carb/ESTA/docs/USERS_GUIDE.md

 The scaling section defines the classes used to scale the raw inventories using the calculated spatial and temporal surrogates.

     scalor: Dtim4Emfac2014Scaler
-    eic2dtim4: input/defaults/emfac2014/eic2dtim4.py
+gai_codes: input/defaults/california/gai_codes.py
     nh3_inventory: input/defaults/emfac2014/nh3/rf2082_b_2012_20160212_onroadnh3.csv

 The `scalor` class listed is the heart of your ESTA run, performing an arbitrary amount of math to apply the surrgates to your emissions.

+The `gai_codes` option maps one of the long SMOKE v4 region strings to a simple numerical region.
+For instance, it maps the long string 'GBV006002GBU' to the GAI code 1.

-In the default config files, the `eic2dtim4` variable is used to assign each EIC in the raw emissions to one of the 26 vehicle DTIM classes, for spatial distribution.
-The `nh3_inventory` is a file that lists the CO and NH3 emissions for a number of vehicle classes and processes, by California county.
+In the default config files,tThe `nh3_inventory` is a file that lists the CO and NH3 emissions for a number of vehicle classes and processes, by California county.
 This is used to generate NH3 emissions by EIC from the EMFAC CO emissions, since EMFAC2014 does not calculate NH3 directly.

 #### Output

 The output section defines how the final output files from ESTA are created.

-    directories: output/default_ca_4km_santa_barbara/
+    directories: output/default_onroad_ca_4km/
     writers: Pmeds1Writer
     time_units: hourly
+    by_region: True
-    by_region: False
+    combine_regions: False
     county_to_gai: input/defaults/california/county_to_gai.py
+    eic_precision: 3
     gai_basins: input/defaults/california/gai_basins.py
-    inventory_version: v0999
+    inventory_version: v0100
     multi_gai_coords: input/defaults/california/multi_gai_coords.py

 The primary variables in this section are: `writers` which lists the output-creating classes, and `directories` which lists where you want the output files.
 All the rest of the variables in the default config files are specific to the EMFAC on-road process.